 UNIVERSITIES AND RESEARCH CENTRES

-• Development of sustainability solutions through research projects and collaborations internal to Leonardo Labs
+• Development of innovative and sustainable solutions through research projects and collaborations with business areas and Leonardo Labs

 • Partnerships and collaborations in the fields of research and innovation to fight climate change, to use resources more efficiently and to favour circular economy initiatives